 All Porcelain: The all porcelain crown is one of the most aesthetically pleasing options, but it is generally only recommended for the front teeth.
 When placed on the rear teeth, the risk of fracture with these crowns will increase.

 Gold: Gold crowns are extremely durable, and they are best suited for the back molars where they cannot be seen.
 Gold crowns are useful for people who clench or grind their teeth.
-Gold crowns tend to be most similar to your natural teeth, which will allow the tissue to quickly adapt to the restoration, and a minimal amount of your natural tooth structure will need to be removed to have the crown put into place.
+Gold crowns tend to be most similar to your natural teeth, which will allow the tissue to quickly adapt to the restoration, and a minimal amount of your natural tooth structure will need to be removed through extraction to have the crown put into place.

 Porcelain Fused to Metal: This type of crown will feature a metal base with porcelain attached to the outside, making the restoration more attractive than an entirely metal option.
 If you want the durability of a gold crown but want your tooth to look as natural as possible, this would be a great selection.
 Some risk does still exist regarding fractures, but in the event of a chip or break, it is usually just the outer porcelain portion that is damaged.